andrey-vasilyev/advent_of_code/3/readme.md

---- Day 3: Perfectly Spherical Houses in a Vacuum ---
+##Day 3: Perfectly Spherical Houses in a Vacuum

 Santa is delivering presents to an infinite two-dimensional grid of houses.